jfs415/ip2asn2cc/README.md

 > **IMPORTANT**: make sure that your project is using the Maven Central repository.
 Check more info on how to include it on [here](https://docs.gradle.org/current/userguide/dependency_management_for_java_projects.html) (Gradle) and [here](https://maven.apache.org/guides/introduction/introduction-to-repositories.html) (Maven).

+# Contributions:
+* Reformatting and refactoring to fit personal formatting style.
+* Add the countryCode attribute to IPv4Subnet and IPv6Subnet classes.
+* Update build.gradle archivesBaseName property and add support for publish to maven local.

 # License

 ```